micro/micro/README.md

 for inputs.
 Includes support for multiple environments and namespaces, automatic refreshing of auth credentials, creating and running services, status info and log streaming, plus much, much more.

+**Dashboard**

+Explore, discover and consume services via a browser using Micro Web.
+The dashboard makes use of your env configuration to locate the server and provides dynamic form fill for services.

 **Environments**

 Micro bakes in the concept of `Environments` and multi-tenancy through `Namespaces`.
 Run your server locally for development and in the cloud for staging and production, seamlessly switch between them using the CLI commands `micro env set [environment]` and `micro user set [namespace]`.

-**Web Dashboard**

-Explore, discover and consume services via the web using Micro Web.
-The dashboard makes use of your env configuration to locate the server and provides dynamic form fill for services.

 ## Installation